pvgenuchten/gp-ogc-api-records/spec/gp-ogc-api-records.md

-# Setting up an INSPIRE Discovery service based on the OGC API-Records standard
+# An INSPIRE Discovery service based on the OGC API-Records standard

 `Version: 0.1`
 `Date: 2021-11-11`